9. Database access

 - the connection string [connectionString] that will allow it to connect to the database

-- the SQL SELECT statement [query] to execute on this connection
+- order SQL Select [request] to be executed on this connection

-- line 4: any database operation can throw an exception that you may want to handle.
-This is especially important here because SQL statements provided by the user may contain syntax errors.
-We need to be able to notify the user of this.
-Therefore, all the code is enclosed within a try/catch block.
+- line 4: any operation with a database may generate an exception that you may want to handle.
+This is all the more important ici as the SQL commands given by the user may be syntactically erroneous.
+We need to be able to tell him.
+All the code is therefore inside a try / catch.

-- Line 5: There are several things happening here:
+- line 5: there are several things ici :

-- The connection is of a proprietary type: SqlCeConnection, specific to the SQL Server Compact DBMS.
+- the connection is of a proprietary type: SqlCeConnection, specific to SGBD SQL Server Compact.

-- Line 7: The connection is opened.
-This is when the parameters in the connection string are used.
+- line 7: the connection is opened.
+This is when the connection string parameters are used.

-- Line 9: An SQL statement is executed via a SqlCeCommand object.
-Line 9 initializes this object with two pieces of information: the connection to use and the SQL statement to execute.
-The SqlCeCommand object can be used to execute a SELECT statement as well as an UPDATE, INSERT, or DELETE statement.
-Its properties and methods were described in Section 9.3.3.
+- line 9: a SQL order is issued via an owner object SqlCeCommand.
+Line 9 initializes this object with two pieces of information: the connection to use and the SQL command to send on it.
+The object SqlCeCommand can be used to execute an order Select an order Update, Insert, Delete.
+Its properties and methods were presented paragraph 9.3.3.

-- Line 10: A SELECT SQL statement is executed via the ExecuteReader method of the SqlCeCommand object, which returns an IDataReader object whose methods and properties were presented in Section 9.3.3.
+- line 10: a SQL order Select is executed via the ExecuteReader object SqlCeCommand which makes an object IDataReader whose methods and properties paragraph 9.3.3.

 using (reader) {